This blog may contain affiliate links. Read our disclosure policy for more info.

-You can go sport fishing in Puerto Vallarta and have the chance to catch fish such as wahoo, sailfish, skipjack tuna and dorado.
+You can go sport fishing in Puerto Vallarta and have the chance to catch fish such as wahoo, sailfish, skipjack tuna, and dorado.
 Some of the fish people can catch in the area are just huge – it’s crazy!

 Of course, if you catch any massive sport fish, it is catch and release.
-But if you want, you can also try and catch something tasty and can bring it back for dinner!
+But if you want, you can also try and catch something tasty and bring it back for dinner!

-The boat is also licensed for whale watching so you might get lucky enough to spot a humpback whale while you’re out on the water too!
+The boat is also licensed for whale watching, so you might get lucky enough to spot a humpback whale while you’re out on the water too!

 Ziplining is one of the most popular excursions in Puerto Vallarta.
 You’ll get a bit of an adrenaline rush as you soar high above the jungle canopy.
 It is exciting, but it’s also beautiful!

 Some of the longest ziplines in all of Mexico are located not far from Puerto Vallarta, making it the perfect place to give it a try!

 This adventure tour includes more than just zip lining, it also includes a speed boat ride, riding on a 4×4 through the jungle, and the chance to repel down a waterfall!
 It is the ultimate adventure full-day experience in Puerto Vallarta and comes highly recommended by many travelers!

 Bundling all these activities into one tour also helps to cut the price down.
 Instead of paying individually for each activity, you’ll only pay $129 for everything mentioned above.

 Of course, one of the main things to do in Puerto Vallarta is to check out the many surrounding beaches.
 There are a few different options around for beaches, depending on what you are looking for.